Could new Champions League format lead to new name on trophy despite virus worry? - France 24

 Lisbon (AFP)

-With just two former winners left in the competition, no Cristiano Ronaldo and no fans, the Champions League moves to Lisbon this week for the start of the 'Final Eight' with the intriguing prospect that a new format could lead to a new name on the trophy.
+The Champions League moves to Lisbon this week for the start of the 'final eight' with the intriguing prospect of a new name on the trophy, as Atletico Madrid prepare to travel to Portugal after shaking off a coronavirus scare.

-However, the shadow of the coronavirus looms large after it was announced on Sunday two individuals from Atletico Madrid, one of the teams involved in Portugal, have tested positive.
+Atletico will take on Leipzig in the quarter-finals on Thursday after announcing on Monday that further COVID-19 tests on their players and staff turned up negative after players Angel Correa and Sime Vrsaljko tested positive over the weekend.

-"On Saturday, all members of the first team and the club's party to Lisbon underwent tests as required by UEFA protocols," said a club statement.
+"The first team and members of the coaching staff underwent new PCR tests yesterday, the result of which has been negative in all of them, after the appearance of two positive cases in the tests carried out on Saturday," Atletico announced.

-But maybe this time the glory will go to someone new altogether, with Manchester City and Paris Saint-Germain both having reason to believe this will be the year they are rewarded for a decade of decadence fuelled by the immense wealth of their owners in the Gulf.
+But maybe this time the glory will go to someone new, with Manchester City and Paris Saint-Germain both having reason to believe this will be the year they are rewarded for a decade of decadence fuelled by the immense wealth of their Gulf-based owners.

 "The big clubs lift the titles," was how City boss Pep Guardiola put it after his team knocked out Real Madrid on Friday.